Mukesh441/ML_end_to_end_project/README.md

 # Diamond Price Prediction practise from scratch
 Create a README.md  FILE
 Next git init
-create .gitignore file inside the Git HUB
+create .gitignore file inside the Git HUB and do the sync operation create LICENSE file inside the Git HUB --using MIT license